ops-ping/rust-rule-engine/PARALLEL_BENCHMARKS.md

 ## 🎯 Overview

-Chúng ta đã tạo hệ thống benchmark comprehensive để so sánh hiệu suất giữa parallel và sequential execution trong Rust Rule Engine v0.3.0.
+We have created a comprehensive benchmark system to compare performance between parallel and sequential execution in Rust Rule Engine v0.3.0.

 ## 🧪 Benchmark Suite